PolymerPatel/MSE_Analytics_Calculator/README.md

 ## 💡 Background

-In Spring 2020, my former professor assigned a task to create a binary phase diagram using MATLAB.
-<br> Although that project stalled, I never lost that thought.

 Goals:<br>
 - Explain a single-component phase diagram as a map of equilibrium phases as a function of state variables (temperature, time, pressure)<br>
 - Break it into three stages: cooling to freezing point, the plateau, and additional melting

-In Fall 2020, PolymerPatel conducted an experiment to correlate Tin-Bismuth alloys with their literature-referenced melting temperatures.
+A laboratory experiment to correlate Tin-Bismuth alloys with their literature-referenced melting temperatures served as inspiration.
 It demonstrated that one could identify valuable materials in waste streams through thermal properties and cooling curves.

 ## 🧪 Material Science Terms